-The officers of the Select Board shall be Chair and Vice-Chair elected annually from its members, and shall each serve a term of one (1) year.
-The Board Administrator, discussed in further detail below, serves as Chair pro tem for administrative purposes only until a Chair is elected, calling for an organizational meeting on the Monday immediately following the Annual Town Election.
-All five (5) members should be present to hold the annual Board election, and the process shall begin by asking members of the Board for nominations for Chair.
+The officers of the Board of Selectmen shall be Chairman and Vice-Chairman elected annually from its members, and shall each serve a term of one (1) year.
+The Board Administrator, discussed in further detail below, serves as Chairman pro tem for administrative purposes only until a Chairman is elected, calling for an organizational meeting on the Monday immediately following the annual Town Election.
+All five (5) members should be present to hold the annual Board election, and the process shall begin by asking members of the Board for nominations for Chairman.